Twist and Shout: The Beatles version

 The song was used as the Beatles' closing number on Sunday Night at the London Palladium in October 1963 and at The Royal Variety Show in November 1963; the Royal Variety performance was included on the Anthology 1 compilation album in 1995.
 The Beatles performed the song on their Ed Sullivan Show appearance in February 1964, and they continued to play it live until the end of their 1965 American tour.
 Additionally, they recorded "Twist and Shout" on nine occasions for BBC television and radio broadcasts, the earliest of which was for the Talent Spot radio show on November 27, 1962.

-In 1986, Ferris Bueller (Matthew Broderick) lip-synced to the Beatles' version of the song in the film Ferris Bueller's Day Off.
-Coincidentally, the Rodney Dangerfield film Back to School (released two days after Ferris) also featured the song, this one sung by Dangerfield himself in character as Thornton Mellon and patterned after the Beatles' arrangement.
-The use in the two films helped propel the single up the Billboard Hot 100, where it peaked at No. 23 at the issue date September 27, 1986, giving the group their second chart single of the 1980s (the other being "The Beatles' Movie Medley" in 1982).
+In the 1986 film Ferris Bueller's Day Off, Ferris Bueller (Matthew Broderick) lip-syncs to the Beatles' version of the song.
+Coincidentally, the Rodney Dangerfield film Back to School (released two days after Ferris) also featured the song, this one sung by Dangerfield himself in character as Thornton Melon and patterned after the Beatles' arrangement.
+The use in the two films helped propel the single up the Billboard Hot 100, where it peaked at No. 23 in the issue dated September 27, 1986, giving the group their second chart single of the 1980s (the other being "The Beatles' Movie Medley" in 1982).

-In 2008, the Beatles' version was voted second best cover song in a poll by Total Guitar.
+In 2008, the Beatles' version was voted the second-best cover song in a poll by Total Guitar.

 In November 2010, 47 years after its recording, the Beatles' version of "Twist and Shout" made a debut on the UK singles chart.
 One of a number of Beatles tracks re-entering the chart in the aftermath of their new availability on iTunes, it peaked at No. 48.